 I haven’t given you anything earth-shattering here.
 So the question everyone wants answered in these season previews is where will the Orioles finish?
 And I can’t tell you that – yet.
 We know that they’re in a very competitive division, and they’re given no respect by any of the pundits.
 But my personal prediction for this Orioles team is…

-…88 wins.
+…they’ll be in the playoff hunt until the end.
 Whether that gets the to the post-season or not remains to be seen.
 But that’s my prediction.
-Some of you are wondering how this team with lackluster starting pitching is going to get to 88 wins.
+Some of you are wondering how this team with lackluster starting pitching is going to get to that point.
 And the answer is simple…

 …Buck Showalter.
 The biggest competitive advantage the Orioles have sits in the dugout.
 This is a team that’s defied the odds since 2012.
 That’s no coincidence.
 He knows exactly which buttons to push for the most part and when.
 And there’s no bigger competitve advantage that any team could have than that.